Valphai/DialogueGraphBuilder/README.md

 DialogueGraphBuilder can be installed in various ways:

-1. **From Source:** Download the source code and build it yourself.
+1. **From Source:** Download the source code and open the project through Unity hub.
 2. **From the Releases Page:** Download the latest release from our Releases page for the most up-to-date version.
 3. **From the Asset Store (Coming Soon):** Keep an eye out for our Asset Store listing.